-Donald Leon Farrow is an avid photographer, having perfected the craft over many years.
-As an engineer and Lean thinker, he applies a practical approach to photography, with a full understanding of composition, lighting, and equipment design.
+Donald Leon Farrow is a freelance photographer, having perfected the craft over many years.
+As a nurse anesthetist of the greatest detail, he applies a practical approach to photography, with a full understanding of composition, lighting, and creative design.

 This approach has given Donald Leon Farrow the ability to take great pictures.
 But while lighting and mechanics are the technical side of photography, composition and subject matter make up the creative part.
-Donald Leon Farrow has developed a few composition tips for the photography hobbyist:
+Donald Leon Farrow has developed a few composition ideas for photographers to consider:

 - Follow the rule of thirds.
 According to Donald Leon Farrow, one of the first things taught in most photography classes is to divide the screen using three vertical lines and three horizontal lines.
 Your image should fall into one of these three sections, Donald Leon Farrow advises, choosing either to center your subject or deliberately place it to the left or right of the screen.